react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 }
 ```

-In this example, `RootStack` is the root navigator we created earlier using `createNativeStackNavigator`.
+Here, `RootStack` is the root navigator we created earlier using `createNativeStackNavigator`.
 You can place this code just below the code where you created your root navigator.

 Check out the [Type checking with TypeScript](typescript.md) guide for more details.

 ## What's next?

-The natural question at this point is: "how do I go from the `Home` route to the `Details` route?".
-That is covered in the [next section](navigating.md).
+Now that we have two screens, "How do we navigate from `Home` to `Details`?".
+That's covered in the [next section](navigating.md).

 ## Summary